uib-ub/hono-kube-deploy-automation/README.md

 [Rollbar](https://rollbar.com/) is integrated into the application to monitor and track errors and log messages.
 This integration helps in identifying and resolving issues quickly by providing real-time insights into the application's behavior.

-## Deployment
+## Kubernetes Deployment

 Deployment is managed via a GitHub Actions CI/CD pipeline defined in CICD.yaml.
 This workflow automates testing, building, pushing Docker images, and deploying the application to a Kubernetes cluster.

 - Kubernetes YAML configuration (`deploy.yaml`) resources:
-  1. Deployment: this object decleares the manifest as a Deployment to manage the application pods.
+  1. `Deployment`: this object decleares the manifest as a `Deployment` to manage the application pods.
-  2. Service: this object enables communication with the pod, and we use ClusterIP to expose the application internally within the cluster.
+  2. `Service`: this object enables communication with the pod, and we use `ClusterIP` to expose the application internally within the cluster.
 It listen on port 80 (HTTP) and forward traffic to port 8080 on the pod.
 This Service is named `github-deploy-hono`.
-  3. Ingress: this object exposes the application to external traffic.
-It routes external traffic from `api-git-deploy.testdu.uib.no` to the Service `github-deploy-hono` on port 80.
-This Ingress uses `cert-manager` for TLS certificate provisioning with Let's Encrypt.
+  3. `Ingress`: this object exposes the application to external traffic.
+It routes external traffic from `api-git-deploy.testdu.uib.no` to the `Service` `github-deploy-hono` on port 80.
+This `Ingress` uses `cert-manager` for TLS certificate provisioning with Let's Encrypt.
-  4. ServiceAccount: this object defines a service account for the deployment, and it is named as `github-deploy-hono`.
+  4. `ServiceAccount`: this object defines a service account for the deployment, and it is named as `github-deploy-hono`.
-  5. ClusterRole: this object defines permissions for accessing Kubernetes resources, and `github-deploy-hono` is the the role name.
+  5. `ClusterRole`: this object defines permissions for accessing Kubernetes resources, and `github-deploy-hono` is the role name.
 It grants permissions to access namespaces and all resources across all API groups
-  6. ClusterRoleBinding: this object binds the `github-deploy-hono` ClusterRole to the service account `github-deploy-hono`.
+  6. `ClusterRoleBinding`: this object binds the `github-deploy-hono` `ClusterRole` to the service account `github-deploy-hono`.

 There resources defined in `deploy.yaml` file set up a Kubernetes deployment for the github-deploy-hono application using a service account having permissions to manage kubernetes resources, such as "get", "list", "watch", "create", "update", "patch", and "delete".